oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This section defines the data structure for a CBOR-encoded Status List:

-* The `StatusList` structure is a CBOR map (Major Type 5) and defines the following entries:
+* The `StatusList` structure is a CBOR map (major type 5) and defines the following entries:
   * `bits`: REQUIRED.
-CBOR Unsigned integer (Major Type 0) that contains the number of bits per Referenced Token in the compressed byte array (`lst`).
+CBOR Unsigned integer (major type 0) that contains the number of bits per Referenced Token in the compressed byte array (`lst`).
 The allowed values for `bits` are 1, 2, 4 and 8.
   * `lst`: REQUIRED.
-CBOR Byte string (Major Type 2) that contains the status values for all the Referenced Tokens it conveys statuses for.
+CBOR Byte string (major type 2) that contains the status values for all the Referenced Tokens it conveys statuses for.
 The value MUST be the compressed byte array as specified in [](#status-list-byte-array).
   * `aggregation_uri`: OPTIONAL.
-CBOR Text string (Major Type 3) that contains a URI to retrieve the Status List Aggregation for this type of Referenced Token.
+CBOR Text string (major type 3) that contains a URI to retrieve the Status List Aggregation for this type of Referenced Token.
 See section [](#aggregation) for further detail.

 The following is the CDDL definition of the StatusList structure: